 When was the last time you visited a national zoo?
 In fact, when was the last time that you visited any zoo at all?
-Visiting a zoo can be a fun activity for the entire family - especially if there are children involved!
+Visiting from Johor to Singapore Zoo can be a fun activity for the entire family – especially if there are children involved!

 Did you know there are about 315 species of animal in Singapore zoo?
 So this can be an educational family trip with your children.